code-not-found/code-not-found.github.io/_posts/cxf/jax-ws/2016-10-16-apache-cxf-spring-boot-soap-web-service-client-server-example.md

 {% capture notice-github %}
 ![github mark](/assets/images/logos/github-mark.png){: .align-left}
-If you would like to run the above code sample you can get the full source code [here](https://github.com/code-not-found/cxf-jaxws/tree/master/cxf-jaxws-helloworld-example).
+If you would like to run the above code sample you can get the full source code [here](https://github.com/code-not-found/jsf-primefaces/tree/master/jsf-primefaces-spring-boot){:target="_blank"}.
 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-This concludes our example on how to use Apache CXF together with Spring Boot in order to create a Web Service client and server starting from a WSDL file.
+This concludes our example of how to use Apache CXF together with Spring Boot in order to create a Web Service client and server starting from a WSDL file.

 Drop a line in case something was unclear or if you just liked the tutorial.